airborne-commando/OPSEC-OSINT-Tools/README.md

    - Follow **[good OPSEC](./markdown/good-opsec.md)** and avoid **[bad habits](./markdown/badopsec.md)**.

-**Note**:
+> [!NOTE]

-By TOR I mean Tor Browser, VPN as in Virtual Private Network, and by Virtual Private Network I mean by Virtual Private Network Service - IE: Mullvad (though it can be other types of VPN's out there as long as it's safe to use and vetted by privacy experts).
-XMR is Monero Coin or Monero for short, a Privacy Coin.
+> TOR is the the Tor Browser, VPN is typically the Virtual Private Network for consumers as in a Virtual Private Network Service - IE: Mullvad.
+>
+> XMR is Monero Coin or Monero for short, a Privacy Coin.

 Check Wikipedia or the sources cited If you're confused on all of these here:
 1. VPN service[^9][^10], what we're gonna use here.